tmueller1/dataset-ultrasound/README.md

 Please cite this code or the data set as: BibTex will be added after publication

 This dataset contains 1882 length measurements with ultrasound for different settings of 8 measures (e.g. gain and bandwidth).
-For more information about the ultrasound dataset, please contact Tobias Müller (mlb, T.Mueller@wzl.rwth-aachen.de).
+For more information about the ultrasound dataset, please contact Tobias Müller (mlb, T.Mueller@wzl-mq.rwth-aachen.de).

 # License